fbpx

 AMANDA HAY

-Hay began training with the Clubhouse Academy of Performing Arts in 2008.
+Amanda Hay began training with the Clubhouse Academy of Performing Arts in 2008.
 Her dance training includes Ballet, Musical Theater, Jazz, Pointe, Lyrical, and Tap.
 While at the Academy, Amanda received the Hank Aaron Chasing the Dream Scholarship for her achievement in performing arts and was named the Boys and Girls Clubs of Huntington Valley’s Youth of the Year for 2018.
 In addition to Clubhouse, she has trained with the Fountain Valley High School Dance Team, Maple Conservatory of Dance, and Vanguard University.
-Amanda is currently studying Musical Theatre and Psychology at Vanguard University of Southern California in Costa Mesa.
+Amanda received her BA in Theatre Arts with a Musical Theatre Concentration and her BA in Psychology from Vanguard University in 2023.
+She is currently studying Clinical Psychology at Azusa Pacific University.
 Amanda has a passion for teaching dance and exposing children to the arts.
-Amanda became a teacher and choreographer at the Clubhouse Academy in 2017 and has experience teaching the styles of Ballet, Tap, Jazz, Lyrical, Musical Theatre, and Strength and Stretch to a variety of ages and levels.
+She became a teacher and choreographer at the Academy in 2017 and has experience teaching in the styles of Ballet, Tap, Jazz, Lyrical, Musical Theatre, and Strength and Stretch to a variety of ages and levels.
+She has also taught dance classes to adults with intellectual disabilities at Creative Identity in Laguna Beach.
+Amanda is so grateful to be a part of the Clubhouse family and is amazed every day by the growth of her students as dancers and as people.

 JUSTIN GOEI

 Justin Goei (He/Him) is an OC based performing artist, actor, choreographer, dance teacher, and fitness instructor.
 Justin obtained his BA in Theatre from CSUF and has continued to perform with various companies around Southern California and all over the country, including the National Tour of Mamma Mia!, 3D Theatricals, Performance Riverside, Utah Shakespeare Festival, Musical Theatre West, Moonlight Amphitheater, Sierra Repertory Theatre, Honda Center, Disneyland Resort, & Knott’s Berry Farm.
-In addition to teaching dance and choreographing with theatre at the Clubhouse Academy, Justin has also had the chance to choreograph shows with Mater Dei HS and Broadway On Tour.
-He also is a certified AKT trainer, teaching dance cardio fitness classes to some fierce women of Yorba Linda.
-Whether performing on stage, choreographing, or teaching dance, Justin hopes to continue sharing his passion for dance and theatre with others.
-He is so grateful to be a part of this Clubhouse community where he not only gets to inspire the next generation of artists, but most importantly, provides a safe welcoming place for all students to be themselves where mistakes are highly encouraged.
+In addition to teaching dance and choreographing with theatre at the Clubhouse Academy, Justin has had the privilege of choreographing shows and working with incredible students at Mater Dei High School, Newport Harbor High School, Broadway on Tour Youth Theatre.
+Some favorites as a choreographer include Once on This Island, Beauty and the Beast, Spongebob the Musical, and Moana Jr. Whether performing on stage, teaching, or choreographing, Justin hopes to continue cultivating a safe inclusive space while sharing his joy and passion of live theatre and the performing arts with the next generation of artists.
+He is so grateful to be a part of this Clubhouse Academy community and for the people here who have become family.
 “Love Just Love”

 SARAH CHADWICK

-Sarah has trained in ballet, jazz, tap, contemporary, hip hop, and pointe at Clifton Dance Project for the last 10 years; she was a member of their Company and Performing Groups, and began teaching and working reception there.
+Sarah has trained in ballet, jazz, tap, contemporary, hip hop, and pointe at Clifton Dance Project for the last 10 years; she was a member of their Company and Performing Groups, and first began teaching and working reception there.
 She graduated from Edison High School and Academy for the Performing Arts at Huntington Beach High School in 2020, where she was a member of Jazz Ensemble, Commercial Ensemble, Choreography, and APA’s first Company Ensemble.
-She has been able to work backstage, choreograph for shows, and teach at elementary and middle schools.
-She has received scholarships from dance and awards including the Director’s Award and Faculty’s Choice Award in Choreography at APA.
-She currently attends CSULB for her BA in Psychology in pursuit of a career in child psychology and elementary education.
+She worked backstage, choreographed for shows, and taught at elementary and middle schools during her time in APA.
+She received scholarships and awards including the Director Award and Faculty’s Choice Award in Choreography at APA, an intensive scholarship from Clifton Dance Project, and a nationals scholarship from Dancemakers Inc. She graduated from CSULB in 2024 in pursuit of a career in psychology.
 Her favorite thing about dance is the complexity behind each movement and being able to explore dynamics.
-Her favorite styles are ballet and tap.
-Sarah loves teaching at the Clubhouse and being able to combine her shared love of dance with her passion for helping her students learn and grow socially and emotionally.
+Sarah loves teaching at the Clubhouse and being able to combine her shared love of dance with her passion for helping children learn and grow socially and emotionally.

 SYDNEY HORNER